 Note: Proprietary values are blurred at the request of the RevCent users who were kind enough to share these panels.

-In the table below the user wanted to see various sale amounts grouped by the metadata name “bing_keyword”.
+In the table below the user wanted to see various sale amounts grouped by the metadata name “keyword”.

-The RevCent user was advertising on Bing and would amend the landing page URL with the Bing keyword using the “bing_keyword” parameter.
-This enabled the user to view various sales amounts by Bing keyword.
+The RevCent user was advertising and would amend the landing page URL with the keyword using the “keyword” parameter.
+This enabled the user to view various sales amounts by keyword.

-In the chart below a user wanted to visualize sales volume grouping by the metadata name “bing_campaign”.
+In the chart below a user wanted to visualize sales volume grouping by the metadata name “campaign”.

-The RevCent user was advertising on Bing and would amend the landing page URL with the Bing campaign using the “bing_campaign” parameter.
-This enabled the user to view sales volume by Bing campaign.
+The RevCent user was advertising and would amend the landing page URL with the campaign using the “campaign” parameter.
+This enabled the user to view sales volume by campaign.

-In the chart below a user wanted to visualize subscription renewal success rate by cycle, grouping by the metadata name “bing_keyword”.
+In the chart below a user wanted to visualize subscription renewal success rate by cycle, grouping by the metadata name “keyword”.

-The RevCent user was advertising on Bing and would amend the landing page URL with the Bing keyword using the “bing_keyword” parameter.
-This enabled the user to view subscription renewal success rates by cycle, up to 10 cycles, based on the originating Bing keyword.
+The RevCent user was advertising and would amend the landing page URL with the keyword using the “keyword” parameter.
+This enabled the user to view subscription renewal success rates by cycle, up to 10 cycles, based on the originating keyword.

-In the table below a user wanted to see various sale amounts grouped by the AdWords campaign.
+In the table below a user wanted to see various sale amounts grouped by the ad campaign.

-The user was advertising on AdWords and would amend the landing page URL with the gclid.
-This enabled the user to view sales amounts AdWords campaign.
-Notice the last column in the table allowing the user to see the total cost per click the user paid AdWords for each keyword.
+The user was advertising on AdWords and would amend the landing page URL with the campaign name.
+This enabled the user to view sales amounts by campaign name.

-In the chart below a user wanted to visualize sale profit grouped by the AdWords campaign name on a daily basis over a 30 day period.
+In the chart below a user wanted to visualize sale profit grouped by the ad campaign name on a daily basis over a 30 day period.

-The user was advertising on AdWords and would amend the landing page URL with the gclid.
-This enabled the user to view sales profit each day by AdWords campaign.
+The user was advertising and would amend the landing page URL with the campaign name.
+This enabled the user to view sales profit each day by ad campaign.

-In the chart below a user wanted to visualize subscription renewal success rate by cycle, grouping by the AdWords keyword.
+In the chart below a user wanted to visualize subscription renewal success rate by cycle, grouping by the ad keyword.